 There are many factors that determine how much excess skin remains after weight loss.
 Age plays are large role in how loose the skin will be post weight loss.
 Younger patients hold more elastin in their skin hence the skin will be less loose as when compared to an older patient.
 Another factor that plays a role is the amount of weight a patient has lost.
 For instance, a patient who loses 200 lbs will have more loose skin than a patient who loses 80 lbs.
 Other variable factors such as lifestyle, whether a patient is a smoker, and or heredity can affect skin quality and the amount of excess skin post weight loss.

 Despite the success of weight loss surgery, the rapid rate at which patients lose weight can lead to distressing body disfigurements.
 Due to the dissatisfaction with excessive skin after weight loss, most patients resort to plastic surgery.
+On the consultation we will discuss weight loss skin removal, skin removal after weight loss, and excess skin removal after weight loss.
 In addition to a now compromised body image, excess skin remaining after weight loss can cause functional impairment by concealing rashes or by interfering with adequate hygiene, and daily activities.
 Body contouring plastic surgery is then encouraged in an effort to improve quality of life.
 Overall, body contouring surgery results in improved health-related quality of life and gratification with body image.